Viewing your Study Plan

 For information on how to withdraw from a course, refer to Withdrawing from a Course.

-To return to the university at a later date, you will need to apply for admission as a new student.
+To return to the university at a later date, you will need to apply for admission as a

 All undergraduate and graduate coursework courses use points to represent workloads.
 Each subject is worth a certain number of credit points, and a course will require the completion of a total number of credit points.